 Agriculture Minister Hans-Peter Friedrich has resigned.
 And the former minister - already seen as a political liability - didn't leave a good impression while exiting the political stage, writes DW's Julia Bernstorf.

-announcing his resignation, the CSU politician didn't seem conscience-stricken.
+At the press conference announcing his resignation, the CSU politician didn't seem conscience-stricken.
 Instead, Friedrich emphasized that he remains convinced he acted appropriately.
 He attributed his departure from office to mounting public pressure and a lack of political backing.

 Friedrich is surely correct, at least when it comes to the latter assessment.
 It looks like he didn't have the support of Chancellor Angela Merkel to sit out the first round of fallout in this case.
 Government spokesman Steffen Seibert struggled to find words on Friday (14.02.2014) afternoon when he was asked by journalists if the chancellor sanctioned what Friedrich had done.
 Sometimes silence is also an answer.

 There's little dispute as to whether Friedrich would have been allowed to inform SPD Chairman Sigmar Gabriel about the investigation involving parliamentarian Sebastian Edathy.
 At the time, Friedrich was still interior minister and, as a result, was informed by the Federal Criminal Police Office (BKA) about Edathy's case.
 Friedrich passed on this information even though he had an obligation to maintain confidentiality.

 The outgoing minister's position that he passed the information on due to its "political dimension" does not hold water.
 Particularly in light of such a dimension, Friedrich should have known that he wasn't allowed to talk about it.
 The result has been easy bait for the opposition, which had already demanded his resignation in the past.
 A minister who can't maintain silence when necessary is unfit for the job - the opposition is correct on that point.